Interest in probiotics for dogs seems to be growing.

 What Are Dog Probiotics?

-In exchange for somewhere to live, good bacteria help us.
-They digest carbohydrates, suppress the number of disease-causing bacteria, and even improve our immune function.
+In exchange for somewhere to live, good bacteria help their host.
+They digest carbohydrates, suppress the number of disease-causing bacteria, and even improve immune function.

 The Rise of Probiotics for Dogs

 Human fascination with consuming probiotics to increase the number of good bacteria in our bodies has been growing for decades.
 By the 1990s it was hard to move for probiotic yogurts and drinks promising to improve our digestive health, our immune systems, and let’s face it, our whole life.

 Then in the Noughties, regulators found that the market-leading manufacturer of probiotics didn’t have enough evidence to prove all the health benefits they claimed to deliver.
 Whilst their products are still on sale, they are advertised with a little more reserve now.
 Meanwhile, what started as a healthy eating trend for us, quickly began to migrate into the pet food market as well.

 Now there is a vast array of dog probiotics on sale.
 Promising your dog better digestive comfort, enhanced immunity against infections, a glossy coat and a healthy glow.
 Many of them claim to be “scientifically proven!!!!!” and usually have the price tag to match.
 But how much credibility do they really deserve?

 This is a question we’re only just starting to answer in humans, and inevitably research into how probiotics work in dogs is lagging slightly behind.